Integrated organic inference (IOI): A reconciliation of statistical paradigms: Defence and discussion of the theory

 Observe that the same kind of anomaly is clearly also going to apply when post-data densities of the parameters of a given model are constructed by relying in some way on the type of bispatial inference that was described in Section~\ref{sec5}.
 Similar arguments can be made, though, in response to the criticism being discussed with regard to this type of situation as have just been presented.

 Finally, we ought to mention an important issue that is related to this criticism.
 In particular, if it is considered as being appropriate in a particular context to form a post-data density function for the parameters of a given model by incorporating organic fiducial inference, and possibly also bispatial inference, into the framework that has been detailed in the present paper, then we may ask, would it not be best to use one or both of these methods of inference to construct such a density function on the basis of a minimal part of the data set that has actually been observed, and as a next step, use this density function as a prior density in analysing the rest of the data under only the Bayesian paradigm?
 Although, at first sight, this strategy may appear to be a reasonable one, it has the drawback that post-data density functions constructed using organic fiducial inference on its own, or combined with bispatial inference, may well be regarded as being less adequate representations of the post-data uncertainty that is felt about the parameters concerned if they are based on a small rather than a large amount of data.

-For example, even if there was very little pre-data knowledge about a given parameter of interest and the fiducial statistic $Q(x)$ is a sufficient statistic, it may be less appropriate to apply the strong fiducial argument to make inferences about this parameter if the data set is small rather than large.
-Also, with regard to bispatial inference, there is of course generally less chance that the one-sided P value in the hypothesis $H_{S}$ defined by equation~(\ref{equ6}) or~(\ref{equ7}), i.e.\ the value $F(t\,|\,\theta_j = \theta_{j0})$ or the value $\Fprime(t\,|\,\theta_j = \theta_{j1})$, will be small if it is calculated on the basis of a small rather than a large data set, and as a result more chance perhaps that the interpretation of this P value will be a little complicated.
-We are therefore led again to an issue that was discussed in the answer to Question 1 of this section, in particular the question of whether we can justifiably attach a very high ranking to the external strength of the prior density that forms the basis for carrying out the second step of the type of strategy being considered and, if we can only apply Bayesian reasoning in this second stage, whether we can justifiably attach a very high ranking to the external strength of the posterior density that results from the whole analysis?
+For example, even if there was very little pre-data knowledge about a given parameter of interest and the fiducial statistic $Q(x)$ is a sufficient statistic, it may be less appro\-priate to apply the strong fiducial argument to make inferences about this parameter if the data set is small rather than large.
+Also, with regard to bispatial inference, there is of course generally less chance that the one-sided P value in the hypothesis $H_{S}$ de\-fined by equation~(\ref{equ6}) or~(\ref{equ7}), i.e.\ the value $F(t\,|\,\theta_j = \theta_{j0})$ or the value $\Fprime(t\,|\,\theta_j = \theta_{j1})$, will be small if it is calculated on the basis of a small rather than a large data set, and as a result, more chance perhaps that the interpretation of this P value will be a little complicated.